 What’s most interesting to me, a cinephile with a significant childhood appreciation for Batman, is asking whether Joker would’ve come within spitting distance of that record had it no connection to the Batman brand.
 To its credit or marketing risk, I suppose, Phillips’ anti-blockbuster panders to no particular audience, doesn’t water down its morbid, adult-oriented material (its adult rating is earned), doesn’t copycat the MCU’s quips or one-liners, and commits to its character-study of Joaquin Phoenix’s titular role, forgoing bloated set-pieces and superfluous digital FX.

 As much as I enjoyed parts of the film and admire the crew’s dedication to “a different kind of comic book-movie (how many times has that phrase been uttered in a movie review this past decade?),” I’m afraid my assessment of this picture is closer to its critical reaction than the audience reception.
 Phoenix’s lead performance is good, but his character is an impotent, passive, stereotypical loser for the majority of the film, with little to no agency or believable wit to define him as anything other than another mentally ill, poverty-stricken sucker.
-Overlooking the title character’s ostensible connection to a criminal mastermind who could tango with a billionaire ninja and tech genius, the film’s gratuitous flirtation with Phoenix’s central epiphany — that his mentally disturbed mother deceived him his entire life, that he is medically and emotionally delusional — is so telegraphed as to be comical.
-Similar accusations pertain to the pointless subplot involving Phoenix’s delusions about Zazie Beetz and much of the repetitive physical abuse he endures from various hoodlums.
+The film’s gratuitous flirtation with Phoenix’s central epiphany — that his mentally disturbed mother deceived him his entire life, that he is medically and emotionally delusional — is so telegraphed as to be comical, as is a pointless subplot involving Phoenix’s delusions about Zazie Beetz.

 The most effective parts of Joker, I argue, have to do with (a) the story’s broader commentary on social unrest and mob violence, which is captivating by story’s end, and (b) Phoenix’s protagonist asserting himself in violent, weird, and unexpected ways.
 The film is at its strongest when these elements overlap, like the intense scuffle between Phoenix and several American Psycho (2000)-assholes that exacerbates class warfare throughout Gotham City, or the exciting sequence where two detectives try to apprehend Phoenix amidst a city protest.
 How the larger societal order around Phoenix deteriorates as he gains agency, perhaps coincidentally or not, and how he becomes a sort of accidental mascot for cultural anarchy, is interesting.
 This stands in stark contrast to our protagonist’s inept helplessness throughout the movie’s first two acts.